-Bank chief's comments on pay rises 'out of touch'
+Bank of England: 'Accept' you are poorer remark sparks backlash

 And with job vacancies still being higher than they have been in previous years, workers have had a stronger hand in asking their employers for more money.

+Mr Pill is paid more than £190,000 this year after making £95,183, including benefits, in the first six months at the Bank.

-Mr Pill, who once was a economist at Goldman Sachs, told the Beyond Unprecedented podcast from Columbia Law School that people demanding higher pay and businesses passing on increase costs by putting prices up, added to inflation and caused prices to rise even further across the economy.
+He told the Beyond Unprecedented podcast from Columbia Law School that people demanding higher pay and businesses passing on increased costs by putting prices up, added to inflation and caused prices to rise even further across the economy.

+He said what the UK imports from other countries, such as natural gas, was costing a lot more than what it exports.

+"You don't need to be much of an economist to realise that if what you're buying has gone up a lot relative to what you're selling, you're going to be worse off," he said.

-"Somehow in the UK, someone needs to accept that they're worse off and stop trying to maintain their real spending power by bidding up prices, whether through higher wages or passing energy costs on to customers etc," he said.
+"Somehow in the UK, someone needs to accept that they're worse off and stop trying to maintain their real spending power by bidding up prices, whether through higher wages or passing energy costs on to customers etc.

-"What we're facing now is that reluctance to accept that, yes, we're all worse off and we all have to take our share.
+"What we're facing now is that reluctance to accept that.

 "That pass-the-parcel game that's going on here, that game is one that's generating inflation, and that part of inflation can persist."